Dr Nick Hood

 - BA, Human Geography, University of Sheffield, 2010

-Nick is a Teaching Fellow in the School of Geography.
+Nick is a Lecturer in the School of Geography.
 Nick’s teaching covers a wide range of quantitative methods, specialising in spatial analysis and statistics and with a particular interest in applications in Retail, Politics, Housing and access to a range of services.

 Research groups and institutes

 - Centre for Spatial Analysis and Policy